glennblock/extensions/attachment.md

 }
 ```
 ## Sending attachments
 A client may send a response that contains attachments using the media type "multipart/form-data".
-It contains parts with a CollectionJson template populated with data as well as attachments.
+It contains the data for the write template as well as attachments.

 ### Parts
-* The first part in the document will be a CollectionJson template.
-* All _attachment_ fields in the data element must have a value set to the name in the content-disposition header of the corresponding part.
+* All _attachment_ fields in the data element must have a corresponding part.
-* The document part must have a _name_ of "template" in it's content-disposition header
+* The part must have a name matching the form element name.
-* All additional parts will be attachments.
-* Each attachment may have a "name" as part of the content-disposition header which matches the name in the template.

 ## Attachment field
 An _attachment_ field in a data element of the template indicates that the client should send an attachment.